-In its SoD, the Defendant may argue lack of standing ("ilegitimidade passiva"), if it considers itself to have been wrongly sued.
-If the court rules in favour of the Defendant on this issue (either at the preliminary hearing/preliminary decision ("despacho saneador") or in the final judgment), the claim will be dismissed.
+In its SoD, the Defendant may argue lack of standing ("ilegitimidade passiva"), if it considers it has been wrongly sued.
+If the Court rules in favour of the Defendant on this issue (either at the preliminary hearing/preliminary decision ("despacho saneador") or in the final judgment), the claim will be dismissed.

-Under certain circumstances, a Defendant may summon a third party to join ongoing proceedings as a means to pass on or share liability.
+The Defendant may also call upon third parties to the proceedings to join ongoing proceedings as means to pass on or share liability, provided certain requisites are met.